Food Safety (Online Learning) MSc, PgDip, PgCert, PgProfDev

 Beyond gaining factual knowledge of the immediate subject matter, programme participation is designed to achieve a series of key learning outcomes:

-This programme aims to equip students with the fundamental knowledge and expertise to be able to influence and promote food safety at different levels of their organisation.
+This programme aims to equip you with the fundamental knowledge and expertise to be able to influence and promote food safety at different levels of your organisation.

-It gives solid grounds to enhance their career or to secure a position or to pursue a different career in food safety related organisations.
-Whether for the government, for the industry or in research (e.g. to prepare for a PhD in Food Safety or to have a more hands-on experience).
+It gives solid grounds to enhance your career, to help secure a position, or to pursue a different career in food safety related organisations.
+Whether for the government, for the industry or in research, for example to prepare for a PhD in Food Safety or to have a more hands-on experience.